 A career at Chemonics is about helping people live healthier, more productive, and more independent lives.
 It’s about actively pursuing and sharing knowledge that benefits the development field.
 And it’s about knowing you can make a difference in the world.
-Our projects span five continents and most sectors of international development.
+Chemonics has worked in more than 145 countries spanning five continents and most sectors of international development.

-Based in Washington, D.C., entry-level professionals work on a variety of project management tasks that are essential to fulfilling our mission.
+Based in Washington, D.C., new associates at Chemonics fill a variety of roles and are essential to fulfilling our mission.
+We seek individuals who are enterprising, energetic, intellectually curious, and demonstrate a commitment to teamwork and integrity.
 New employees learn the basics of our work, our business practices, our systems and procedures, and the central functions of our main client: USAID.
+They provide logistical support to our projects in the field, contribute to new business proposals, participate in developing technical solutions to ongoing work, and support operations in our fast-paced field- and home-office environments.
 They build on that knowledge as they grow within the company, helping us create leaders from within.

 - A bachelor's or master's degree